 Our Next Three Rivers Meeting

-This will be a hybrid meeting starting "live" in Beechwood Farms at 6:30 PM (ET) and a Zoom presentation starting at 7:00 PM (ET) giving you time to log on.
-The business meeting will begin at 7:30 PM, and Amber's program will start around 8:00 PM.
-Details on how to join the Zoom event, including passcodes and other instructions, will be supplied a few days before the meeting.
+This will be a hybrid meeting starting at 6:30 PM (ET) in-person at Beechwood Farms auditorium [614 Dorseyville Road, Pittsburgh, PA 15238] and a Zoom meeting at 7:00 PM (ET) for those who cannot attend.
+The business meeting will begin at 7:30 PM, and Tom's presentation will start around 8:00 PM.
+Details on how to join the online event, including Zoom passcodes and other instructions, will be supplied a few days before the meeting.

 FUTURE PROGRAMS: